AlexTaguchi/lines/README.md

 y = -0.1 x + 3.1

+The classifier is able to identify three lines for these points.

 Discussion
 ==========

++  The classifier is able to handle cases where lines are crossing.

++  User needs to tune parameter 'penalty' when using the classifier.

 +  RSS was used as a metric for predicting the lines.
 The closer the points to the center of a line, the smaller the uncertainty of the corresponding prediction.